brijeshb42/brijeshb42.github.io/_posts/2016-08-31-implementing-todo-list-in-draft-js.md

 I have implemented above feature and many more advanced features in my project: [medium-draft](http://bitwiser.in/medium-draft/).
 Don't forget to check it out.

-[draft-js]: https://facebook.github.io/draft-js/ "DraftJS Home Page"
+[draft-js]: https://facebook.github.io/draft-js/ "Draft.js Home Page"